sayinmehmet47/currency-portfolio/README.md

 - [react-transtion-group](https://reactcommunity.org/react-transition-group/) used for cool transition effect when change the routes

+For table

+- [react-table](https://react-table.tanstack.com/) used for handle checked rows on table

 For the stocks data, two APIs\* are used:

 - [exchangerate](https://exchangerate.host/#/) used for fetching price details for every currency